twrecked/hass-virtual/README.md

 down by entity, device and integration.

-This means a lot of this documentation is now out of date, I will upgrade it when all the changes have been finalised, for now I will just add a quick note inline.
+This means a lot of this documentation is now out of date, I will upgrade it when all the changes have been finalized, for now I will just add a quick note inline.

 #### What pieces are done